-Arthritis can affect any of the movable joints in the feet which can result in foot deformities such as enlarged and swollen joints or toes becoming crooked and causing problems when walking in shoes.
+Arthritis can affect any of the movable joints in the feet.
+It can result in foot deformities such as enlarged and swollen joints or toes becoming crooked.
+This causes problems when walking in shoes.

 In Rheumatoid Arthritis, the toes and the forefoot joints are the most commonly affected.
-These joints can become displaced and deformed and often the muscles and tendons shorten causing the toes to become hammer shaped or clawed.
+These joints can become displaced and deformed and often the muscles and tendons shorten.
+This causes the toes to become hammer shaped or clawed.

 Pain associated with Osteoarthritic changes in the feet will vary with the type and duration of the condition.
 The pain may be acute as in the initial stages of gout, with the affected joints inflamed and swollen.
-The pain may present with morning stiffness and limited joint movement, which increases on weight-bearing in Rheumatoid Arthritis.
-Joint movements may be lost altogether due to bony deformity of the joints with Osteoarthritis, resulting in limited movement and pain experienced with normal day to day activities.
+The pain may present with morning stiffness and limited joint movement.
+Pain levels will increase upon weight-bearing in Rheumatoid Arthritis.
+Joint movements may be lost altogether.
+This is due to bony deformity of the joints with Osteoarthritis, causing limited movement.
+Pain is likely to be experienced with normal day to day activities.

 It is important to recognise that arthritis can affect other areas of the body, which results in poor posture and restricted movements.
 It is sometimes difficult for the feet to operate correctly as weight-bearing structures that support and propel the body forwards, when some of the key joints such as the hips or shoulders are affected.